NEIS assists eligible job seekers who are interested in starting and running a small business.

 Business Mentoring and Support

-Business mentoring and support is an essential component of the New Enterprise Incentive Scheme (NEIS) and participants will receive business mentoring during the first year of the operation of their business.
+Business mentoring and support is an essential component of the NEIS and participants will receive business mentoring during the first year of the operation of their business.
 NEIS business mentors are people with proven business acumen and experience.
 They will provide assistance and advice about organisational, financial and marketing issues to help participants to develop their business.

 New Business Assistance